-New bronchoscopic technologies, however, permit more accurate assessment of the airway wall structure and characterization of the stricture before, during, and after treatment, since the correct evaluation of tracheal wall structures is necessary for optimal management of tracheal stenosis.
+New bronchoscopic technologies, however, permit a more accurate assessment of the airway wall structure and characterization of the stricture before, during, and after treatment, since the correct evaluation of tracheal wall structures is necessary for optimal management of tracheal stenosis.

 Endobronchial ultrasound (EBUS) has been introduced as an adjunct to diagnostic bronchoscopy.
-Radial EBUS helps in evaluating the different tracheal and bronchial wall layers, as well as parabronchial structures.
-Cartilage damage can be better assessed, influencing the type of treatment that will be offered [49].
+Radial EBUS helps evaluating the different tracheal and bronchial wall layers, as well as parabronchial structures.
+Cartilage damage can be better assessed, influencing the type of treatment that will be offered [50].
+Also EBUS could asses differences in central airway wall structure in patients with various forms of expiratory central airway collapse who can be identified by endobronchial ultrasound using a 20 MHz radial probe [51] (Fig. 12.6.).